 5. Drain Your Pump, Filters, Heaters, and Chlorinating Equipment

 Your pump, filter, heater, and chlorinator all have a drain plug.
 Either drain the water out of these or blow the line out with a shop vac.
 This will ensure all of the water has drained and none is left inside any plumbing lines.
 If you have a DE pool Filter or a cartridge filter, now would be a good time to take them out and clean the grids or cartridges and store them away for the winter.
 If the filter is small enough, you might be able to take it apart and store it for the winter.
 Keep the plugs out of these units.
 If you plug them back up and water happens to get into them, they might freeze over and crack your equipment.
 Place all the plugs in the skimmer basket during your pool winterization maintenance.

 6. Winter Pool Covers

 Now is the time to break out your above ground pool winter cover or inground pool winter cover to keep the debris out of the pool.
 Use a solid cover that keeps out all debris and sun.
 These solid covers should keep the pool clean and prevent algae growth.
 You should also use an air pillow.
 These air pillows hold the pool cover up like a tent so water and debris fall off instead of collecting on the top.
 They also help to take up any water expansion which could occur from freezing and possibly cause your above ground pool wall to split.

-Most major plumbing damage happens during the winter months.
+Most major plumbing damage happens during the winter months due to cold and/or freezing temperatures and equipment failures.
 Let our technicians check your equipment for any leaks, make sure your control system is optimized for a winter run schedule, and install and/or test your freeze protection system.